kjohnsoninfo/AIExample/README.md

 # AI Companion Example
-This repo contains a basic example of a level with a companion AI character that follows the player character when the level begins.
+This repo contains a basic example of an Unreal Engine 5 level with a companion AI character that follows the player character when the level begins.

 ## Basic Design